vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/2_Bing_Search.md

                     break;
             }
 ```
-5. Only now can we clear out the state and end the dialog.
+5. Only now can we update the state and end the dialog, which is what your starter code did.
+So there is no action from you for this step, except to confirm that at the end of `SearchBingAsync`, your code updates the conversation state and ends the dialog.

 At this point, you should have only one error, around `SearchBing`, because you haven't created it yet.
 The goal of `SearchBing` is to make the call out to the Bing Image Search API and return the results.
 We'll do that next.